beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-4.md

 21 // When a user requests a cacheable document from the AEM Dispatcher, what will the Dispatcher check to access whether the document exists in the web server file system?
 Choose two

-:heavy_multiplication_x: If the document is cached, the AEM Dispatcher requests the cached file after validation
+:heavy_multiplication_x: If the document is cached, the AEM Dispatcher returns the file from the CDN Cache

 :heavy_check_mark: If the document is not cached, the Dispatcher requests the document form the AEM instance